BookMC/action-webhooks/README.md

 # build-webhooks
-A custom organization-based action to push webhooks when there are new releases of toolchains and more!
+A custom organization-based gradle plugin to push webhooks when there are new releases of toolchains and more!